rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 GlusterFS is a distributed file system.

-It allows to store a large amount of data distributed on clusters of servers with a very high availability.
+It allows for storage of large amount of data distributed across clusters of servers with a very high availability.

 It is composed of a server part to be installed on all the nodes of the server clusters.

-Clients can access the data via the glusterfs client or the mount command.
+Clients can access the data via the `glusterfs` client or the `mount` command.

-Cluster can operate 2 modes:
+GlusterFS can operate in two modes:

-  * A replicated mode: each node of the cluster has all the data.
+  * replicated mode: each node of the cluster has all the data.
-  * A distributed mode: no data redundancy.
+  * distributed mode: no data redundancy.
 If a storage fails, the data on the failed node is lost.

 Both modes can be used together to provide both a replicated and distributed file system as long as you have the right number of servers.

-Data are store inside bricks.
+Data is stored inside bricks.

 > A Brick is the basic unit of storage in GlusterFS, represented by an export directory on a server in the trusted storage pool.

 ## Test platform

-Our fictitious platform is composed of 2 servers and a client, all Rocky Linux servers.
+Our fictitious platform is composed of two servers and a client, all Rocky Linux servers.

 * First node: node1.cluster.local - 192.168.1.10
 * Second node: node2.cluster.local - 192.168.1.11